 1.1.2.
 If using a paper contract, all information should be visible on the customer’s carbon copy of the contract, which must always be left with the customer.

 1.2.
-Do not include your contact or payment information, or information of any RADIX Sales Professional, as an “emergency contact” for the customer.
+Do not include your contact or payment information, or information of any RADIX Sales Contractor, as an “emergency contact” for the customer.

 1.3.
 Do not take any action that is contrary to state or federal law regarding any customer Right to Cancel or “cooling-off period.”